At this point in time, is there anything missing in the AR-15 world?

 If you can dream it, you can likely find it on an AR platform.

-We got ARs that shoot every caliber known to man.
-Some that take MP5 magazines and even ones that cost $350!
+We got ARs that shoot every caliber known to man, some that take MP5 magazines, and even ones that cost $350!

-We got everything — and that includes an excellent selection of AR-15s at all price points!
+There is just about everything — and that includes an excellent selection of AR-15s at all price points!
 Today we are looking at the very best of the high-end AR world.

 These aren’t just rifles that are expensive for the sake of being expensive.
 No, no, no, these are high-end AR-15s for a reason.

 They add something or do something that no other company has done.
 And they do it well.

 So keep reading to see some of our favorite high-end AR-15s on the market.

 Summary of Our Top Picks

 Table of Contents

 Knight’s Armament is an appropriate name for a company that makes the modern Excalibur.